Who can apply for Lingoinn’s homestay programme?

 No. Learners of all levels are welcome to apply.

-Our homestay programme can be any duration from 1 week to 4 weeks or longer.
+Our homestay programme can be any duration from 1-4 weeks or longer.

 Yes.
 You can choose any number of cities where our host teachers are available and stay with them for any duration you like.